sassoftware/devsascom-rest-api-samples/CoreServices/listData.md

 ```

-version 2, last updated on 15 August, 2023
+version 4, last updated on 14 December 2023